ELZo3/RobotiqGripper-2F85-EtherCat-Control/README.md

 Controlling the Robotiq 2-Finger Gripper 2F85 with Kuka LBR IIWA Via Java Program OR the SmartPad userKeys.

 Steps:<br/>
-0.Follow the gripperr manual to wire the gripper.
+0. Follow the gripperr manual to wire the gripper.
 Then, connect your robot's X65 interace to the gripper's controller via an ethernet cable <br/>
 1 - Create an IOConfiguration.wvs file on sunrise then openit with WorkVisual.<br/>
 2 - Add the robotiq Gripper's EtherCat description File "Robotiq_AG_ECS_20181109.xml" or download it from:<br/>
 https://s3.amazonaws.com/com-robotiq-website-prod-assets/website-assets/support_documents/document/Robotiq_AG_ECS_20181109.xml